truefaith7 is interested in East Asian art, world history, and cats.

-Fried maple leaves are a very popular snack in Osaka, and apparently have been for at least a thousand years.
-The city of Minoh, located in the north part of the prefecture, is particularly famous for their fried leaves.
+Fried maple leaves are a very popular snack in Osaka, and apparently, have been for at least a thousand years.
+The city of Minoh, located in the north part of the prefecture, is particularly famous for its fried leaves.

-The maple leaves are dipped and fried in tempura butter, which give them their unique taste.
+The maple leaves are dipped and fried in tempura batter, which gives them their unique taste.
 The secret of Minoh's success with fried leaves really isn't much of a secret at all.
 Chefs there usually store their leaves in barrels of salt for one year, which makes their leaves particularly tasty!

 Japanese Maple Tree Links